MichalKarbownik/falcon-docs/docs/falcon-client/data-management.md

 ### Fetching and sending data from and to the server

-Falcon utilizes Apollo's standard `Query` and `Mutation` components.
+Falcon extends and is compatible with Apollo's standard `Query` and `Mutation` components.

 ## Falcon's additional components